pashamad/onlife-ico-contract/README.md

 ## Description

-Repository for developing and testing ICO smart-contracts.
+Repository for developing and testing ITO smart-contracts.

 #### OnlsCrowdsale contract